 There are exciting things going on with the Consortium.
-Here is a sample of our current projects:
+Here is a sample of current projects:

-In October 2017, the Regional Water Providers Consortium will host an emergency preparedness training called the Interconnections Tabletop Exercise with staff from area water provider members, giving on the ground staff from around the region a chance to utilize the Geodatabase and make sure they are familiar with how it works.
-At this event, participants will work in small groups to figure out how the region’s water providers meet regional water needs using the Interconnections Geodatabase.
-During the exercise, participants will work their way through a fictional scenario that will require use of the Geodatabase to resolve a major regional water supply disruption.
-The scenario is designed to focus participant's attention on the most crucial connections between water systems, and also to help them identify good locations for setting up emergency mobile water distribution and treatment systems.
-This drill is the second time that the Consortium has hosted a training exercise with this tool, giving newer staff the opportunity to practice before an actual emergency.
-The Interconnections Map and Evaluation Project was funded with an Urban Area Security Initiative grant through the federal Homeland Security Grant Program.
+On October 24, 2017, the Regional Water Providers Consortium hosted an emergency preparedness training called the Interconnections Tabletop Exercise with on the ground staff from around the region.
+More than 40 staff from 13 water provider members had a chance to utilize the Geodatabase and make sure they were familiar with how it works.
+During the exercise, groups worked their way through a fictional scenario requiring use of the Geodatabase to resolve a major regional water supply disruption.
+The scenario focused participants’ attention on crucial connections between water systems, and helped them identify locations for setting up emergency mobile water distribution and treatment systems.

 The Regional Water Providers Consortium's #14Gallons Challenge is a social media campaign encouraging people to have one gallon of water per person per day stored at home to last 14 days.
 While there are many other things that you can do to prepare for emergencies, water is the key ingredient to being prepared.
 People can survive for weeks without food, but only a few days without water.
 Experts predict that the Pacific Northwest is overdue for a major earthquake, which may severely damage water systems and other infrastructure.
 When this occurs, it could take two weeks or longer for emergency supplies to reach our region.
 This means that people should plan to rely on their own resources until help arrives.
 To participate in the Challenge: